thumbnail image

 He is a Fellow and Registered Member of the New Zealand Institute of Landscape Architects.
 He has served two terms as president of NZILA, and recently led the preparation of their submission on the proposed Natural and Built Environments Act.

-Shannon is currently renovating his Chapman Taylor house with partner Sue, and as travel abroad is currently not happening, they are taking the time to explore the corners of Aotearoa New Zealand.
+Shannon is currently renovating his Chapman Taylor house with partner Sue, and is looking forward to getting back out into the world of travel.

 027 451 6319